 As an Attorney-Coach I am in your corner as you engage in mediation or try to negotiate directly with your spouse.
 Depending on the level of support you need, we may confer before and after each mediation session to prepare and debrief, review legal and financial documents, identify your options, evaluate proposals and prioritize issues.

 Coaching helps you to become a more confident and informed advocate for yourself, supporting you in crafting a thoughtful and sustainable agreement that will meet your family's present and future needs.

-Unfortunately, separation or divorce does not end your relationship with your ex if you share a child -- it just changes the nature of the relationship.
-Despite the obstacles, you are called upon to forge a different sort of partnership that prioritizes your child's best interests over either parent's preferences.
+If you and your spouse or partner share a child, then separation or divorce does not end your relationship with your ex -- it just changes the nature of the relationship.
+You are called upon to forge a different sort of partnership that prioritizes your child's best interests over either parent's preferences.

-As a Parent Coach, I provide more than a sympathetic ear: I help you to assess your situation objectively, identify self-defeating patterns, and establish healthier co-parenting rules, boundaries and habits.
+As a Parent Coach, I provide more than a sympathetic ear; I also help you to assess your situation objectively, identify self-defeating patterns, and establish healthier co-parenting rules, boundaries and habits.
 Nobody is born knowing how to co-parent.
-But it is a skill set that can be learned, and the benefits are incalculable.
+But it is a skill set that can be learned, and the benefits for you and your child(ren) are incalculable.

 Sign up to receive short, useful co-parenting tips by email from time to time.